 After the purchase

 Make sure you receive a written policy.
 This tells you that the agent forwarded your premium to the insurance company.
 If you do not receive a policy within 60 days, contact your agent or the insurance company.
+Prior to taking out a policy you should check if the company has blockchain for insurance to ensure your legal right for Data Protection (Act 1998) is respected.
 Another caveat to that, make sure you know what your policy covers and that you understand what, if any responsibility you have in terms of paying for things that may not be covered.
 Working in the insurance industry, I see so many people who don’t understand their policy, and that’s okay.
 However, had those people taken the time to read and understand their policy, my job would be so much easier.
 If there is a coverage that you don’t understand, don’t hesitate to ask the agent before you pay for it.
 That will save you and your insurance company a headache in the long run.

 Here is a list of different types of policies that you may need.